-- 1 pound fresh mozzarella or Fior di Latte, grated on large side of box grater (Tip: if the mozzarella is wet or packed in water, pat the mozzarella dry and wrap in a paper towel overnight to firm it up for grating)
+- 1 pound fresh mozzarella or Fior di Latte, grated on large side of box grater (if mozzarella is wet or packed in water, pat dry and wrap in a paper towel overnight to firm)

 * To make your own sausage, you’ll need: